thenumbernine/include-lua/README.md

 # TODO:

-- the cache stores by searched filename, but it would be nice if it could also first store by included filename, so that subsequent include's could get the correct file without doing a search (in case it's on a system where the C includes/compile is missing)
+- The cache stores by searched filename, but it would be nice if it could also first store by included filename, so that subsequent include's could get the correct file without doing a search (in case it's on a system where the C includes/compile is missing)